josh-le/building-bitcoin-in-rust/notes.md

 the proof of work difficulty is dynamically adjusted so that the blocks take about 10 minutes to compute on average
 ### network
+__steps to run the network:__
+1. new transactions broadcast to all nodes
+2. each node collects new transactions into a block
+3. each node works on finding a difficult proof of work for its block
+4. when a node finds a proof of work, it broadcasts the block to all nodes
+5. nodes accept the block only if all transactions in it are valid and not already spent
+    a. nodes express their acceptance of the block by working on creating the next block in the chain using the hash they received as the previous hash
+### incentive
+there is a diminishing reward for mining bitcoin as the chain gets longer and longer, there is a formula here in the paper
+    this is where the 21 million number comes from